 Working at Norway Iron and Steel

 The Rolling Mills never employed more than 60 employees at one time.
 They were a mixture of Guelphites (35) and skilled men from America and elsewhere.
 Some, such as Mr. Barrett, an American who attended the furnace, had 40 years of experience.
 James Taylor, the foreman, had worked with GWR as well as C. Kloepfer.
 He is described as “an expert judge of the different types of iron.”
 W. S. Patterson, the company’s mechanical engineer, “a man who is second to none in his chosen vocation in the Dominion,” had 28 years of experience – initially with the Eureka Iron & Steel Co, Wyandotte, MI and later with the Illinois Michigan Steel Co.
-W. J. Scott had the difficult task of attending to the Lauth furnace.
+W. J. Scott had the challenging task of attending to the Lauth furnace.

 The work was difficult, dirty and dangerous.
 Workers perspired so much that “little rivulets trickling down their faces and partially obliterating grime and dust, giving them a rather grotesque appearance.”
 According to one Mercury reporter, the “fierce white heat from the furnace… brings up visions of Dante’s Inferno.”